christian-carnate/personal-blog/_posts/2024-05-10-Passing-the-Splunk-Core-Certified-Power-User.md

 ## Overall Thoughts

 As already mentioned, this was a very fun certification to achieve.
 The learning curve is not as steep as Splunk's higher-level certifications, but learning how to use SPL, create knowledge objects, and use datasets gave enough of a challenge for someone who barely knew how to search an index efficiently.
 After achieving this certification, I have already built two search macros that exponentially speed up the parsing, analysis, and investigation of Cloudflare and Netskope logs.
-Admittedly, they are not perfect, but they are much better than the default SPL searches that the SOC I am a part of uses regularly (disclaimer: the wildcards added to the
+Admittedly, they are not perfect, but they are much better than the default SPL searches that the SOC I am a part of uses regularly.

 **Cloudflare_Search(2)**
 ```
-index=cloudflare source="cloudflare-firewall" Action!=block ClientIP=\*$IP_Address$* ClientRequestUserAgent="\*$UserAgent$*"
+index=cloudflare source="cloudflare-firewall" Action!=block ClientIP=*$IP_Address$* ClientRequestUserAgent="*$UserAgent$*"
   | search NOT status IN (403 400 404 499) NOT ClientASN IN (13485 55256) NOT Description IN ("Terraform Rule - Allow Access to Admin Ajax" "Terraform Rule - Allow from internal IPs" "Allow from Internal IPs")
   | eval URL = ClientRequestHost+""+ClientRequestPath, Time = strftime(_time, "%a %m-%d-%Y %H:%M:%S"), Referer = if(Referer = "", null(), Referer)
   | table Time, ClientIP, ClientCountry, ClientASN, ClientRequestUserAgent, ClientRequestMethod, ClientRequestReferer, URL, status